wonha/Pay-Baymax-SoftwareEngineerChallange/CodingTask/development-specification.md

 | | isEmpty() | O(1) | O(1) | O(1) |

 ### Stack
-`ImmutableStack` class `Stack` interface getEmptyInstance() guarantees that all the empty ImmutableStack instances are identical as well as equal.
+`ImmutableStack` class implements `Stack` interface.

+getEmptyInstance() guarantees that all the empty ImmutableStack instances are identical as well as equal.
-This is efficiency and based on thinking that "duplicated Immutable object does not need to exist in functional world" The private constructur and 2 argument constructor guarantees this
+This is because duplicated immutable object does not need to be exist in functional world.

-Iterator is concurrent safe, unlike Java's other iterator, there is no need to keep track of modification count of backing ImmutableStack
+`ImmutableStack` is completely immutable object, and most of the methods are written in functional style.

 ### Iterator
-`Iterator` interface `StackIterator` interface `ImmutableStackIterator` class `StackIterator` and `Stack` are on the same level of abstraction.
+`ImmutableStackIterator` class implements `StackIterator` interface and this interface extends `Iterator` interface.
+This structure is to give the same level of abstraction with other JDK collections framework.

+`ImmutableStackIterator` is also immutable class (although it internally change it's state).
+`StackIterator` contains `pop()` operation which returns immutable iterator.

-Unlike other iterator implementations in `java.util`, the iterator returned by `ImmutableStack` class's iterator method does not need to be fail-fast: backing object is immutable, so there are no need to throw `ConcurrentModificationException` when backing structure is changed.
+Unlike other iterator implementations in `java.util`, the iterator returned by `ImmutableStack` class's iterator method does not need to be fail-fast (concurrent-safe); backing object is already immutable, so no need to keep track of modification count of backing object, and `ConcurrentModificationException` won't be thrown.

-TBD - Along with ImmutableQueue and ImmutableStack, the Iterator implementation also should be immutable.
-ImmutableStackIterator should return new Iterator whenever `pop()` is called, which is defined in the StackIterator interface.
-This class does not need to keep track of the modification count to avoid `ConcurrentModificationException()`, since the object is immutable.